theogravity/stainless-tools/README.md

     // OpenAPI specification file path (required if not using cli flag)
     openApiFile: string;

-    // Optional: Stainless config file
+    // Optional: Stainless config file path
     stainlessConfigFile?: string;

     // Stainless project name (required if not using cli flag) projectName?: string;

-    // Whether to use the "Guess with AI" command from the Stainless Studio for the Stainless Config guessConfig?: boolean;
+    // Whether to use the "Guess with AI" command from the Stainless Studio for the Stainless Config.
+Default is false. guessConfig?: boolean;
   };
 }